 On top of convenient transportation and beachfront scenery, there is much to do in Nice.
 From museums to historic architecture and cathedrals, there is eye candy in every direction.
 Because we had only two short days to spend in Nice, France before moving down the coastline, we decided to focus on taking in the main city attractions.

 Below you’ll find our Nice, France travel guide for enjoying some of the most historic and beautiful parts of the city.

 Colline du Château, or Castle Hill in english, is a hill right in the middle of town overlooking both the beach to the west and the port to the east.
 It takes several minutes to hike to the park at the top, but is definitely worth the effort.
 (You can also drive to the top or take an elevator, but I suggest walking.)

-We had a tour guide with us on the morning of our first day in Nice, set up by a company called Friend-in-France.com.
+We had a tour guide with us on the morning of our first day while visiting Nice, set up by a company called Friend-in-France.com.
 Friend in France helps arrange amazing experiences along the France Riviera or in Paris, to make your travel plans as easy and memorable as possible.